IKIGAI WELLNESS

 What kind of conditions does Chinese Medicine treat?

 Great question!
 There is no limit to a medicine that has existed for thousands of years.
-East Asian Medicine excels in preventative care and in the treatment of chronic illnesses such as neurological issues, digestive issues, pain syndromes and mental-emotional issues.
+East Asian Medicine excels in preventative care and in the treatment of chronic illnesses such as autoimmune disease, neurological issues, digestive issues, pain syndromes and mental-emotional issues.

 I don't really have any problems but I'm curious about acupuncture.